Ted95153420/CarWebApp/README.md

 # CarWebApp
-Sort of like gas buddy, but for car listed vs sold prices.
-Goal is for a searchable database of SOLD cars - you can see what dealer listed them, how much for and how much the vehicle sold for amongst various other data a car shopper will find useful in the buying process.
+API that will allow you to
+Add a new car to the database
+Add Multiple pictures of one car to the database

 ## Prerequisites / getting set up

+ONE

-Just download the stuff you need (vscode / .Net Core).
-I have explained how to do this [right here](https://www.youtube.com/watch?v=k873eektwkw "Ted Talks")
+If you do not have vscode and / or .Net Core already installe, then  I have explained how to do this [right here](https://www.youtube.com/watch?v=k873eektwkw "Ted Talks")
+You do not absolubtley HAVE to use vscode.
+Hosever, it was my IDE of choice for this project.

+TWO

+Download the libraries you need to make this project work.
+You will use Bower to help you do this.
+If you do not have the packages already installed, then you will not be able to compile this project.
+You will see something like the following..